Morten Ofstad, Chief Architect at Bluware

 Advanced Compression Technologies

 TruLossless™ Technology – Bluware’s compression solution enables complete roundtrip conversion back and forth from VDS to SEG-Y, ensuring data integrity while maximizing storage efficiency.
-This approach guarantees that no information is lost during the compression process, providing confidence in the data’s accuracy.
+This approach guarantees that no information is lost during the compression process, providing confidence in the data’s fidelity.

 Adaptive Streaming – Unlike traditional systems that require multiple format conversions and copies of data, VDS adaptive streaming technology streams data to applications in real-time without duplicating the data, so it is available instantly.
 Adaptive streaming delivers precisely the signal quality needed for each workflow to dramatically improve data access speeds, enabling seamless integration into diverse geoscience processes.